COVID-19 vaccine tracker: What's the progress? | DW | 19.12.2020

-Researchers around the world are developing a safe and effective vaccine against SARS-CoV-2, the virus that causes COVID-19.
+Researchers around the world are developing vaccines against SARS-CoV-2, the virus that causes COVID-19.
 Here's a look at their progress so far.

 There are more than 50 clinical trials worldwide testing potential vaccines, known as candidates, against COVID-19.
-So far, two of the vaccine candidates have been approved by the US-American FDA for emergency use.
+So far, two of the vaccine candidates have been approved by the US Food and Drug Administration (FDA) for emergency use.

 The majority of vaccine candidates for COVID-19 are still in a preclinical phase.
 That means the candidate vaccines are being tested in animal experiments, for example, rather than with human patients.

-Please note: To be displayed as approved in the chart, a vaccine needs to be either approved by the US-American FDA or the European EMA, or cleared for emergency use by FDA, EMA or WHO.
+Please note: To be displayed as approved in the chart, a vaccine needs to be either approved by the USFDA or the European Medicines Agency (EMA), or cleared for emergency use by FDA, EMA or WHO.
 More details can be found here.

 When those tests are deemed successful, candidate vaccines can move into clinical trial phases.
 That's when they are tested with humans.
 There are three clinical trial phases for efficacy and safety before a vaccine can be approved for use by humans.
 The phases differ from each other, most significantly in their scale: